google/GSCXScanner/README.md

 objective-C library it sits in an iOS app's process scanning it for issues to catch them before the developer even writes a test for them.
-The scanner comes built-in with checks for catching accessibility issues and supports an extensible plugin framework for adding your own checks.
+The scanner comes built-in with checks for catching accessibility issues and supports an extensible plugin framework for adding your checks.

 ## Getting Started

-To install the scanner into your app create a copy of your app target and add `GSCXScanner` library as a dependency to it.
+To install the scanner into your app create a copy of you app target and add `GSCXScanner` library as a dependency to it.

 Launch this new app target and your will notice a "Perform Scan" button overlaid on top of the app.
-Tap it and Scanner will scan you app and tell you if any issues are found.
+Tap it and Scanner will scan your app and tell you if any issues are found.

-**WARNING** You must not add this dependency directly to you app target but only to a copy of it so as to ensure you never ship your app with accessibility scanner installed on it.
+**WARNING** You must not add this dependency directly to your app target but only to a copy of it so as to ensure you never ship your app with an accessibility scanner installed on it.

 One additional step needed will be to provide [`GTXiLib`](https://github.com/google/GTXiLib)